Amarjit-ph/geotagging-app/README.md

-# mediApp
+# MEDILANE INTERVIEW

-A new Flutter project.
+A new Flutter project Develop for testing skills for medilane Cross-platform Selection Process

+GEOTAGGING - Department of Agriculture

 ## Getting Started